 Overall, our initial assessment is that the RLTS targets are well aligned to the GPS.
 The NZ Transport Agency is currently developing regional breakdowns of the national GPS targets.
-This will be reported to the Committee in due course.
+This will be reported on in due course.

 5. New Zealand Transport Strategy 2008